Michelsberg culture: Burial habits

-Formal Michelsberg burials have only been recognised rarely.
+Formal Michelsberg burials are recognised rarely.
 There is no indication of organised burial grounds, as known from the earlier Linear pottery (LBK) and Rössen cultures.

 Human skeletal remains, frequently disarticulated, have been found inside pits and ditches in many MK earthworks and have had considerable influence on the interpretation of such structures.
 Their discussion is closely connected with that of similar remains in the ditches of British Causewayed enclosures.

 The MK settlement of Aue yielded eight pit graves, six containing a single individual and two containing several.
 The age profile of those buried is very striking, as it is limited to children under the age of seven and adults over 50 (a considerable age in Neolithic Europe).
 In other words, humans of the ages that must have dominated the active social and economic life of the settlement are absent.
 It has been suggested that their bodies may not have received formal burial, but were disposed of by excarnation, in which case the skeletal remains from rubbish pits may be the result of such activity.

 The same may apply to human bones found in the fills of enclosure ditches around MK settlements.
 It has also been suggested (hypothetically) that partially articulated remains found in such ditches may indicate that graves were placed on the surfaces adjacent to them and later washed into the ditches due to erosion.

 Occasionally, earthwork ditches contain more structured deposits of human bone, e.g. adult skeletons surrounded by those of children.
 Such burials are probably connected to the realms of cult or ritual, as are specific depositions of offerings in some of the ditches, especially at the settlements of Aue and Scheelkopf.
 Here, ditches contained carefully placed complete vessels, well-preserved quern-stones and the horns of aurochs.
 The latter had been neatly separated from the skulls, perhaps reflecting a special symbolic significance ascribed to that animal.

 A hitherto unknown aspect to MK burial practice is suggested by the recent discovery of MK burials in the Blätterhof cave near Hagen, Westphalia.
 Here, a full age profile appears to be represented.

 An unusual burial was found at Rosheim (Bas-Rhin, France).
 Here, the fill of a pit contained the crouched remains of an adult woman, her legs leaning against a quernstone.
 She appeared to have been laid onto a carefully placed packing of clay lumps, mixed with pottery and bones.
 Her death had been caused by some blunt impact on her skull.